Indigenous Nigeria languages are part and parcel of the Nigerian culture.

-Speaking Nigeria languages is part of the Nigeria culture.
-A citizen of Nigeria that can not speak his own dialect apart from the central language is not regarded as a thorough bred son of the soil.
+A citizen of Nigeria that can not speak his own dialect apart from the central language is not regarded as a thoroughbred son of the soil.

-Nigeria is a multi lingual group of states consisting of over five hundred spoken languages From Hausa to Igbo, Yoruba, Ibibio, Fulani, Edo, Kanuri, Efik, Fulfulde and several other in hundreds. while this are all living languages it is believed that about seven to nine other languages formally spoken in the country had gone extinct.
+Nigeria is a multilingual group of states consisting of over four hundred spoken languages From Hausa to Igbo, Yoruba, Ibibio, Fulani, Edo, Kanuri, Efik, Fulfulde and several other in hundreds.

 Back to Languages Spoken In Nigeria

-While English language is regarded as the gentle man language there is also Pidgin English which is spoken on the street and market places, the Nigerian pidgin English is still normal English with a little bit of spin added to it.
+While the English language is regarded as the gentleman language there is also Pidgin English which is spoken on the street and market places, the Nigerian pidgin English is still normal English with a little bit of spin added to it.